triton-inference-server/third_party/libevhtp/libevhtp/README.markdown

 ## Performance stuff

-While we never documented any benchmark publically, the popular open source project [ZIMG](http://zimg.buaa.us) did a bit of that for us.The ZIMG team decided to move away from NGINX to libevhtp for their software, and the results were pretty outstanding.
+While we never documented any benchmark publicly, the popular open source project [ZIMG](http://zimg.buaa.us) did a bit of that for us.The ZIMG team decided to move away from NGINX to libevhtp for their software, and the results were pretty outstanding.
 Here is a graph showing their